 One of the things I love about roasting a chicken is there is minimal preparation.
 And while it takes a little time to cook, you don't have to do anything, just let it get on with things.

-I didn’t bother trying to put it under the skin of the legs as well, as both I felt it was too much of a pain to try to do as well as personally I really like the flavor of the brown meat as it is and it seemed enough just over the breast meat.
+I didn't bother trying to put it under the skin of the legs as well, as I felt it was too much of a pain to try.
+Plus personally I really like the flavor of the brown meat as it is.
+It certainly feels enough with the herbs infusing just the breast meat.

-All combined gives a nicely aromatic flavor that makes a nice variation on a simple roast chicken.
-Plus, the skin still goes crispy and there is plenty of meat without the garlic-herb mixture on it in case some of your eaters (eg the kids) find it a bit weird.
+All combined, you get a nicely aromatic flavor that makes a nice variation on a simple roast chicken.
+The skin still goes crispy and there is plenty of meat without the garlic-herb mixture on it in case some of your eaters (eg the kids) are less convinced.